Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx23-htlc-offerer-exercise.md

 .push_opcode(opcodes::OP_ELSE)
 ```

-Breaking this down:
-- `DROP` removes the size value from the stack
-- We push `2` (number of signatures required)
-- `SWAP` rearranges the stack for CHECKMULTISIG
-- We push the local HTLC pubkey
-- We push `2` again (total number of public keys)
-- `CHECKMULTISIG` verifies we have 2 valid signatures from the 2 pubkeys

 </details>

 <details>
   <summary>Step 5: Handle the Success Path (with Preimage)</summary>

 Finally, if the witness element provided was exactly 32 bytes, then we execute the success path:
 ```rust
 .push_opcode(opcodes::OP_HASH160)
 .push_slice(&payment_hash160)